rsByteShark/InterceptorProxy/doc/InterceptorProxy.md

 When applying filter for `H2_RESPONSE_DATA` you can modify data that source of this connection will recive.

 String or Buffer that you will return will be passed to source.
 Be careful as data may by sended in chunks or may be encoded (ussualy gziped).
 Return `null` to don't send any data.
-When you gathering data or modification takes some time remember to listen to `H2_RESPONSE_DATA_END` event on this class `connectionEventEmitter` and compare passed to this event listener callback parameter `streamID` with `responseDataSource.id` if it's the same that means you should flush your data with `responseDataSink.write(yourModifiedData)` as returning data may cause `WRITE_AFTER_END` error on connection.
+When you gathering data or modification takes some time remember to listen to `H2_RESPONSE_DATA_END` event on this class `connectionEventEmitter` and compare passed to this event listener callback parameter `streamID` with `responseDataSource.sourceID` if it's the same that means you should flush your data with `responseDataSink.write(yourModifiedData)` as returning data may cause `WRITE_AFTER_END` error on connection.

 ## Class: H2ConnectionEventsEmitter